huggingface/diffusers/docs/source/en/training/lcm_distill.md

 Now you're ready to launch the training script and start distilling!

-For this guide, you'll use the `--train_shards_path_or_url` to specify the path to the LAION-A6+ dataset which is stored in the cloud.
+For this guide, you'll use the `--train_shards_path_or_url` to specify the path to the [Conceptual Captions 12M](https://github.com/google-research-datasets/conceptual-12m) dataset stored on the Hub [here](https://huggingface.co/datasets/laion/conceptual-captions-12m-webdataset).
 Set the `MODEL_DIR` environment variable to the name of the teacher model and `OUTPUT_DIR` to where you want to save the model.

 ```bash
 export MODEL_DIR="runwayml/stable-diffusion-v1-5"